 The study was approved by the Office for the Protection of Human Subjects at University of California, Berkeley.
+Analyses were performed in R version 3.6.1.
+All survival analyses were conducted using the survival package.

 Results:

-The study population of male employees who worked at least 1 day after 1970 are presented in Table 1.
+The study population of male workers employed for at least 1 day after 1970 are presented in Table 1.
 Among the 26,890 men, there were 258 deaths due to suicide (n=203) or overdose (n=55).
-Plant 2 accounted for 38% of the workers, 46% the suicides, and 62% of the overdose fatalities.
+Plant 2 accounted for 38% of the workers, 46% of the suicides, and 62% of the overdose fatalities.
 Histograms for the age at death by suicide or overdose (eFigure 2) are presented in the on-line Supplement.

 Figure 1 presents time trends for suicide rates from 1970 to 2015 for the subset of 19,663 with complete work records (Figure 1a) and for the entire cohort (Figure 1b).
 For those who had left work by 1995 (complete work records), the suicide rate declines after 1995.
 When workers still active in 1994 are included in the outcome follow-up, the risk of suicide does not decline.
-These workers may still be potentially employed in the early 2000s when the plants were downsizing prior to closing down; Plant 1 closed in 2012, Plant 2 in 2010 and Plant 3 in 2014.
+Some of these workers may have still been employed in the early 2000s when the plants were downsizing prior to closing down; Plant 1 closed in 2012, Plant 2 in 2010 and Plant 3 in 2014.

 Among the 179 suicides, all but 21 occurred after worker exit.
 There was a spike in suicides in the year just after exit, and most of the remaining cases occurred within five years of leaving work (eFigure 3).
 The adjusted HR was dramatically elevated for those who had left work (Table 2).
-When cases that occurred within a week of leaving work were reclassified as having occurred while still employed, the HR decreased from 17.7 to 12.5 (eTable 1).
-When follow-up is restricted to five years after exit, the HR increases to 25.4.
+When cases that occurred within a week of leaving work were reclassified as having occurred while still employed, the HR decreased from 17.7 to 12.5.

 Table 3 presents adjusted HRs for suicide and for the combined outcome by age at worker exit.
-Hazard ratios were elevated for groups who exited younger than retirement age.
+Hazard ratios were significantly elevated for groups who exited before age 40.
 Those who were 30-39 at worker exit had the highest risk of suicide.
-When overdose was added to the outcome, the HR for that group increased to 2.3 and the HR for the youngest group increased to 2.1; both elevated HRs were statistically significant.
-Restricting follow-up to the five years after worker exit, HRs for the combined outcome remained elevated: 2.3 (95%CI: 1.4, 3.9) and 1.8 (95%CI: 1.0, 3.5) for those who left work in their 30s and 20s, respectively (eTable2).
+When fatal overdose was included in the outcome, the HR for that group increased to 2.0 and the HR for the youngest group increased to 2.1.
+Restricting follow-up to the five years after worker exit, HRs for the combined outcome remained elevated: 2.0 (95%CI: 1.2, 3.4) and 1.7 (95%CI: 0.8, 3.4) for those who left work in their 30s and 20s, respectively (eTable 1).

-When a penalized spline function of age at worker exit was substituted for the categorical variable in the Cox models, the HRs for both suicide and the combined outcome were highest for those who left work in their mid-30s (eFig 5).
+When a penalized spline function of age at worker exit was substituted for the categorical variable in the Cox models, the HRs for both suicide and the combined outcome were highest for those who left work in their mid-30s (eFig 4).
 The maximum HR was almost 2-fold for suicide and 2.5-fold for overdose combined with suicide, relative to those who left work after age 55.
-The HRs decline at older ages of worker exit but remained slightly elevated relative to the risk at retirement age.
+The HRs decline as age at worker exit increases from mid-30s to 55, but remain slightly elevated relative to the risk at retirement age.